31z3m1hC/WEB_SCRAPING_THUMBNAILS/README.md

-# Text Generation and Image Processing Specialist
+# Text Generation and Thumbnails Extraction

 ## Overview:

-As a Text Generation and Image Processing Specialist, this project involves leveraging advanced technologies and tools to generate textual content and process associated images.
-This comprehensive process includes text generation using Gemini AI, document formatting in Microsoft PowerPoint, and image extraction from Windows thumbcache databases.
+This project involves leveraging advanced technologies and tools to generate textual content and process associated images.
+The comprehensive process includes text generation using Gemini AI, document formatting in Microsoft PowerPoint, and Thumbnails Extraction from Windows thumbcache databases.

 ## Processes: